MUSEUM OF THE LEATHER INDUSTRY IN SLOVENIA

 Gril Homestead

-From 1 June to 31 August, Saturdays from 10 AM to 5 PM.
+Saturdays from 10 AM to 5 PM.

 Open also by arrangement for pre-announced groups.